This article is for Time Doctor 2. If you’re using the original

-Each website & application has one of four possible productivity ratings:
+Each website and application has one of four possible productivity ratings:

-Admins can edit the productivity rating for each website & application on the Productivity Ratings page.
+Admins can edit the productivity rating for each website and application on the Productivity Ratings page.

 Setting Productivity Ratings

-Many websites & applications have default ratings.
+Many websites and applications have default ratings.
 For example, by default:

-Admins can set productivity ratings for each unrated website or app, and can change the productivity rating for websites & apps that already have ratings.
+Admins can set productivity ratings for each unrated website or app and can change the productivity rating for websites and apps that already have ratings.
 Here’s how:

 If a certain website or application has a rating set at more than one level, the lowest level takes precedence.